paralus/website/docs/Quickstart/kind.md

 ### Configuring etc/hosts

-Since we are deploying ZTKA on local cluster, we need to update the `/etc/hosts` file with the IP Address/Ingress Host name to access the Web UI.
+Since we are deploying Paralus on local cluster, we need to update the `/etc/hosts` file with the IP Address/Ingress Host name to access the Web UI.
 In order to do that, edit the `/etc/hosts` file using your favourite editor and add the following line at the end of it and save it

 ```bash